Integrated Tax Strategy for High-Net-Worth Individuals | Intentional LLC | Fort Mill, SC

 Tax-loss harvesting

 Systematically realizing losses to offset gains elsewhere in the portfolio.
-Done well, this is one of the most consistent sources of tax alpha available to investors.
-Done poorly, it creates wash-sale violations that eliminate the benefit.
+Done consistently, this is one of the most reliable sources of after-tax return available to investors.
+Done carelessly, it creates wash-sale violations that eliminate the benefit entirely.

 02